Typhoon Ida (1958)

+Catastrophic damage was inflicted by the typhoon upon its landfall.
+Ida caused torrential flooding to southeastern Japan, resulting in over 1,900 mudslides.
+Damage was estimated at $50 million, and there were 1,269 fatalities, making it one of the deadliest Japanese typhoons.
+The typhoon was regarded as the worst to strike Japan since the 1934 Maruto typhoon.
+Following the storm, the United States military provided relief effort to the affected reigons.

 Meteorological history

 Tropical Storm Ida formed east of Guam on September 20, 1958.
 The storm moved westward, crossing the island as it gradually intensified into a typhoon.
 On September 22, Ida began a motion to the north, following a path typical of September typhoons.
 Around that time, the Hurricane Hunters reported that the eye was obscured, and over the subsequent 24 hours the eyewall remained incomplete.
 However, over a 14-hour period beginning at 15:00 UTC on September 23, Typhoon Ida began undergoing rapid deepening, at times a rate of 5.8 mbar per hour.
 The eye became increasingly well-defined, and near 05:00 UTC on September 24, a reconnaissance aircraft deployed a dropsonde in the typhoon about 600 mi northwest of Guam.
 The instrument recorded a barometric pressure of 877 mbar, which made Ida the strongest tropical cyclone on record at the time as measured by pressure.

 Around the time of its lowest pressure, the Hurricane Hunters estimated flight-level winds of 345 km/h.
 The reconnaissance flight observed a surface temperature in the eye of 33 °C with 50% humidity; such a warm and dry eye was rather unusual for being located over the open ocean.
 By less than 36 hours after its peak intensity, aircraft reported that the eye had become filled with clouds, which indicated weakening.
 Ida's winds gradually decreased, and the typhoon struck Japan in southeastern Honshu on September 26 with winds of 190 km/h and a minimum pressure of 949 mbar.
 The typhoon crossed the eastern portion of the country and emerged from Fukushima Prefecture into the Pacific Ocean.
 Early on September 27, Ida became extratropical, and its remnants moved through Sapporo and the Kuril Islands before dissipating late on September 28.